influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/features/clustering-features.md

 ## Query management

 Query management works cluster wide.
 Specifically, `SHOW QUERIES` and `KILL QUERY <ID>` on `"<host>"` can be run on any data node. `SHOW QUERIES` will report all queries running across the cluster and the node which is running the query.
 `KILL QUERY` can abort queries running on the local node or any other remote data node.
-For details on using the `SHOW QUERIES` and `KILL QUERY` on InfluxEnterprise clusters, see [Query Management](/influxdb/v1.5/troubleshooting/query_management/).
+For details on using the `SHOW QUERIES` and `KILL QUERY` on InfluxDB Enterprise clusters, see [Query Management](/influxdb/v1.5/troubleshooting/query_management/).

 ## Subscriptions